 Kelsey Ciugun Wallace - Yup'ik, Communications Director

 Kelsey Ciugun Wallace, Yup’ik and Irish, is originally from Bethel, Alaska on the Kuskokwim River.
 Her parents are John Apassangayaq Wallace and Sheila Cingarkaq Mojin.
 Her maternal grandparents are the late Tsaliaq Moses Mojin and Ciukaq Mary Mojin.
 Her paternal grandparents are the late Shirley and John Wallace.
-Kelsey is a mother whose fire and passions are driven by her love, respect, and understanding of our people, traditional ways of life, and the importance of holistic wellness.
-“The work of NPA is needed in our state; being able to have an indigenous voice represented at the various levels of policy making is essential.
-This ensures our future generations - our kids - are able to live and thrive in a state where our traditional lifeways are strengthened through the voices of our people.”
+Kelsey is a mother whose fire and passions are driven by her love and respect for our people, ways of life, and the importance of holistic wellness.
+“The work of NPA is needed in our state; being able to have an Indigenous voice represented at the various levels of policy making is essential.
+This ensures that we are able to live and thrive in a state where our traditional lifeways are strengthened through the voices of our people.”
 Kelsey obtained her undergraduate degree from UAF in Rural Development with a concentration in Indigenous Organizational Management and Yugtun language minor.
-She volunteers her time on many boards and committees throughout the community.
-She previously worked at the Alaska Native Heritage Center as the Public Relations and Marketing Manager.
+In her spare time, she is most often found playing with her kiddos, exercising and enjoying Alaska life.

 Rochelle Adams - Gwich'in, Indigenous Engagement Director